psankhe28/sih-finals/README.md

 - Implemented a dashboard for tracking scholarship applications and managing policies.
 - Utilize Computer Vision and Image Processing techniques to extract relevant data from submitted documents.
 - Develop real-time tracking for document and application status.
-- Created a model to verify the document template using EasyOCR and PaddleOCR
+- Created a model to verify the document template using EasyOCR and PaddleOCR.
+- Dialog flow bot for solving queries of the user and providing them with emails of the concerned authorities.

 ## 🔗Assets